drvinceknight/pfm/nbs/chapters/01-using-notebooks/main.md

 #### Starting a Jupyter notebook server

 We are going to use **Jupyter notebooks** for the first part of this course.
-This interface to Python works inside your web brouser but does not require an internet connect.
+This interface to Python works inside your web browser but does not require an internet connect.

 Open a command line tool: